skarapost/EVLib/README.md

 ### Battery Exchange:
 The pre-processing phase requires for a battery with enough range to be available in the charging station.
 If such a battery is found, the battery is swapped into the EV.

+### Parking Event:
+The vehicle can either simply park or charging inductively.
+The pre-processing phase looks for an empty parking slot.
+If the parking event requires energy as well, the parking slot needs to have enabled the switch for inductive charging.
+The next check is for energy.
+The waiting list is not supported in this operation.

 ## Extra Functions
-The library also supports a number of secondary functions: The creation of a charging station, as well as the creation and integration of a charger, dis-charger or battery swapper in the station.
+The library also supports a number of secondary functions: The creation of a charging station, as well as the creation and integration of a charger, dis-charger, battery swapper or parking slot in the station.
 Additional operations are the recharging of batteries which are later to be swapped into EVs, as well as the ability to add new batteries to the storage in order seamless operation of the battery exchange process to be achieved.
 The total cost of the charging, discharging and battery swapping can be calculated based on a series of costs (e.g., energy cost) defined by the user.
 During the creation of the charging station, 4 waiting lists are created.
 A list for the charging events which want fast charging, a list for the charging events which want slow charging, a list for the discharging events, and a list for the vehicles waiting for battery exchange.

 ## Example
 ```